The Digital Side of Death: How to Manage the Deceased's Electronic Life After Bereavement

 Obtaining access to a machine if you don't have an account on it is not difficult if you have physical access to the machine and it can be rebooted.
 This is why servers in organizations are commonly kept in a secure environment.
 Any IT support provider should be able to do this.

-However, almost every electronic service now requires a username and password, and many now use two-factor authentication, commonly achieved by sending a message to a mobile phone.
-This means that the deceased's mobile phone may also need to be operational in order to access their electronic services.
+However, almost every electronic service now requires a username and password, and many now use two-factor authentication, commonly achieved by sending a message with a code to a mobile phone after one factor (the password) has been supplied.
+Internet banking always uses two-factor authentication, commonly using a mobile phone as the second factor.
+Australian government services accessed via the internet (including financial reporting for businesses, which may well continue after a bereavement), use two-factor authentication with a mobile phone.
+This means that the deceased's mobile phone may also need to be operational and accessible in order to access services using two-factor credentials.
 If it's not - you'll have a lot of talking to do, and you may be required to submit a lot of documentation to establish your right to access the service.

 Insurance against this situation is easy but requires pre-planning.
 Make sure all your credentials (username and password) for services that you use are written down and updated as required.
 Store this document along with your Will, so that it can be accessed if required.